CSIS-iLab/health-commission/_posts/2018-09-13-Navigating-the-Ebola-Outbreak-in-the-Democratic-Republic-of-the-Congo.md

 - Podcast
 date: 2018-09-14 00:00:00 +0000
 content_type: commentary
-excerpt: Elhadj As Sy, Secretary General of the International Federation of Red Cross and Red Crescent Societies (IFRC), discusses the role of the IFRC in humanitarian and outbreak response and preparedness.
+excerpt: Peter Salama, WHO Deputy Director-General of Emergency Preparedness and Response, discusses the response to the current Ebola outbreak in a conflict-ridden region of the Democratic Republic of the Congo.
 authors:
 - _authors/Peter-Salama.md
 - _authors/stephen-morrison.md